Children's Mental Health

 Strategies

-A. Maintain an updated resource pool with information about treatment
+A. Maintain an updated resource pool with information about treatment of children with mental health needs.

-mental health for those working directly with children and expand involvement
+B. Collaborate with existing entities to provide education on children's mental health for those working directly with children and expand involvement to reduce duplication of efforts.

-C. Inform the community about available services for children and their
+C. Inform the community about available services for children and their families.

-D. Recruit, educate, and retain diverse, culturally competent and multi-lingual
+D. Recruit, educate, and retain diverse, culturally competent and multi-lingual staff.

 E. Identify and address barriers to access of the service delivery system.